-in has been intense over the last 4 months, since we first presented this new to the community.
+Development in ECA has been intense over the last 4 months, since we first presented this new module to the Drupal community.
 Let's catch up with all the features and ideas, that already made it into it.

 Who is working on it